 Trapped Under Ice (HLS-L97-7LG)

-If you’re not familiar with Dan Ryckert’s SMM levels, consider yourself lucky; the Giant Bomb Producer is known for creating some of the most brutal courses, a passion he’s since returned to for SMM2.
+If you’re not familiar with Dan Ryckert’s SMM levels, consider yourself fortunate; the Giant Bomb Producer is known for creating some of the most ruthless courses, a passion he’s since returned to for SMM2.
 Trapped Under Ice is a cold-hearted fiasco that requires precise timing and plenty of patience.
-Even the most hardened makers may be frustrated by the large amount of backtracking and intricate puzzles present in this level.
+Even the most toughened makers may be frustrated by the large amount of backtracking and intricate puzzles present in this level.

 Switch X Switch (DRC-S88-TDF)